trisongz/TRX40/README.md

 ## B. Usage

 - To build OpenCore using Pavo's OCBuilder, it is recommended to use the Release version with or without kexts update.
-- Move the repository included folders for ACPI, Kexts and the plist files into EFI/OC folder created by OCBuilder.
+- Update the repository EFI folder with part of the folder created by OCBuilder.
+Do not directly copy the ACPI, Driver, Kexts or Resources folder.
+Instead, select from within those folders the ideas you wish to update.
+Note that within the Resources folder is an Audio folder.
+Do not update this as it contains ~90MB of audio files which we're not using.
 - Verify that the proper driver efi files are in place, based on what is indicated within the __config.plist__ file.
 - NOTE: the __config.plist__ file does not contain SNs or UUIDs but place-holders that say "FILL-IN".
 You must supply these values on your own (see section A8 above for details).